MichielDerhaeg/build-linux/README.md

 $ chmod +x /etc/init.d/udhcpc/run
 $ ln -s /etc/init.d/udhcpc/run /etc/rc.d
 ```
-And we're done.
-Yes it's that simple.
+Now we're done.
+Yes - it's that simple.
 Note that udhcpc just asks for a lease
 from the DHCP server and that's it.
 When it has a lease it executes
 ``/usr/share/udhcpc/default.script`` to configure the system.
 We already copied
 this script to this location.
 This script is included with the busybox source.